 The archery event starts on the 7th of July, much before the official start of Naadam.
 This event takes place right next to the National Sports Stadium in Ulaanbaatar.
 It is free to attend.
 Unlike Olympic archery, contestants are not shooting a target, but instead shooting cylinders on the floor.
 They are usually located from around 30 to a maximum of 65 meters away from the shooter depending on the event.

 Women can participate in this event.
 Children have also their archery competition on the 9th.

-This is the least popular event of Naadam and it was a late addition to the program in 1998.
+This is the least popular event of festival and it was a late addition to the program in 1998.
 It resembles Bowling, except that competitors use a small piece of deer horn to shoot ankle bones or other little bones of herd animals.